Crossing continuous white lines

 You can only cross over an edge line when entering or leaving the road or; passing a vehicle on the left or; turning right or making a U-turn; or stopping.

 Are used to define multiple lanes travelling in the same direction.

 If the lane line is continuous, don’t cross the line to change lanes.

 3. Centre dividing lines

 Are used to separate lanes travelling in different directions.

-Exception - IF you need to avoid an obstruction, you may cross the continuous centre line(s) if you have a clear view of any approaching traffic.
+Exception - If you need to avoid an obstruction, you may cross the continuous centre line/s providing you have a clear view of any approaching traffic.

 The information available on our website provides a simple interpretation of the law and is not intended to constitute legal advice.
 Full details of traffic offences and penalties are contained in the Road Traffic Code 2000.